CharlesRh/secular-buddhism/README.md

 # Secular Buddhism: The Eightfold Path

 A practical guide to exploring and implementing the Buddha's Eightfold Path in contemporary life.
+This course presents Buddhist principles and practices in accessible, modern terms while maintaining the depth and transformative potential of the original teachings.
+Taking a secular, evidence-based approach, it strips away supernatural elements to focus on what is directly observable in our experience.
+Through systematic exploration of each aspect of the path, practitioners learn to cultivate wisdom, ethical conduct, and mental development.

 ## Structure